legojrp/UserDataHandledCpp/README.md

 ?: When I switch scopes, how is my progress saved?
 A: It is saved through the file path you create.
 ?: Any updates?
 A: It is currently active yet small time it alloted to it.
-?: New things planned?
+Update: Moved to CLAM ?: New things planned?
 A: Yes, like changing file types, to .clam for Cross pLatform dAta Manipulation
 ?:What characters can make it error out?